Dewalian/Dewalian/README.md

   </tr>
   <tr width="500px">
   <td valign="text-top">
-VOID is a topdown shooter endless game, where you are a lone spaceship in vast void of space, trying to survive against hordes of aliens.
-You knew you don't have a chance, but you kept going until the end.
-I created this game myself in a week, where I also draws all the art assets.
+Welcome to the Absolute Aim Academy, where your aim as a gunmen will be tested.
+Through various challenges, only the chosen with the most perfect aim can pass this academy.
+Can you?
+I created this game myself in about a week, where I also did some of the arts.
   <td valign="text-top">
-Rotate the stage to lead the ball to the next stage, and rotate it again, and to the next stage, and....so on.
-Where does the ball wants to go?
-Where does the wooden square leads the ball to?
-Does it ever ends?
-It's Unpathed.
-I programmed this game myself in only 5 days.
-It currently doesn't have a UI and Audio, but it's playable.
+Grow your crops and earn more money!
+This short idler incremental game was created in a week by myself, where I programmed and draw some of the assets.
   </td>
   </tr>